dperique/commentary_openstack-helm/README.md

-# Commentary On Installing Openstack Helm All-In-One Method
+# Commentary: Installing Openstack-helm All-In-One

 I recently tried out the Openstack Helm project using the All-In-One Method.
 It certainly was no easy copy/paste exercise.
 But using some Kubernetes